garethgeorge/Gareth-John-MyPy/README.md

 https://docs.python.org/2/library/code.html#module-code

+All of the metadata for the instructions https://docs.python.org/3.5/library/dis.html#python-bytecode-instructions

 Proposed Execution Workflow
 * Parse the PYC file in Python and convert it to some simple representation of the bytecode
 * Move that to our own intermediate representation that we will then load and evaluate in C++

-Reading lists / implementation steps
+## Reading lists / implementation steps
 - https://tech.blog.aknin.name/2010/04/02/pythons-innards-introduction/
 - https://tech.blog.aknin.name/2010/05/26/pythons-innards-pystate/
 - https://tech.blog.aknin.name/2010/07/22/pythons-innards-interpreter-stacks/